Skip to Main Content

 The videos below show you how to make the most of Hunter.

 The library has a wide range of nursing, healthcare practice and allied health books including many specialist areas.
 If the book record has a Full text available link this means that you can access an e-book version.
-Login with your SGUL username and password to view books online.
+Login with your St George's username and password to view books online.
 The following video guides you through accessing e-books.

 When searching for a book in Hunter, take note of the call number to locate the book in the library.